erhsparks/app_academy_prepwork/README.md

 Monday-Thursday evenings; during that time, you have their undivided attention.
 Take advantage of this resource and ask questions!

+While you do not need to submit your prep work for review, we expect students to complete the full prep course before class begins.

 ### Important Links: you MUST review all of the information covered here.

 * [Machine Setup][machine-setup]